kevonc/kevoncheung.com/content/articles/20201122-user-interview-traps.md

 ---
-title: "You have to avoid these user interview traps"
+title: You have to avoid these user interview traps
-date: "2020-11-22"
+date: '2020-11-22'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: user-interview-traps
-slug: "user-interview-traps"
+topic: entrepreneurship
 ---

 "Stay close to your users" has become the principle of building great products.